chrisandreae/keyboard-firmware/README.txt

 (16-bit).
 Bytes may be automatically promoted (with sign extension) to shorts, but to truncate a short to a byte requres a cast.
 As in Java, unsigned values may be provided using hexadecimal literals, but will be treated by arithmetic as signed.
-Bare literals are interpreted as
-bytes: to specify a short literal, append a 's'.
+Certain library functions expect unsigned values.
+Bare literals are interpreted as bytes: to specify a short literal, append a 's'.

 Programs by default are run in very small stacks (48 bytes), so unbounded recursion is not recommended.
 This can be increased on